 You can use legal methods through the courts to dissolve the bond if a civil partnership breaks down.
 This section explains how to end a civil partnership using a process of dissolution.

-The United Kingdom recognises a civil partnership as a legal relationship between two people of the same sex.
+Note: The United Kingdom recognises a civil partnership as a legal relationship between two people of the same sex.

 But, it is only registered civil partnerships that have the same rights and responsibilities that marriages do (in the United Kingdom).

 Much like getting a divorce, you can also apply to 'dissolve' (end) a civil partnership.
 Even so, you would need to have been in the partnership for at least one (1) year to end a civil partnership 'legally'.

 As a rule, a civil partnership dissolution can take up to six (6) months to complete (providing there are no serious complications).

 But, you have other options if you prefer not to end the civil partnership.
 You can get a judicial separation instead, which would mean you can live apart.